tidev/appc-daemon/docs/Getting-Started.md

 > malformed JavaScript code, it's likely going to cause `gulp` to exit, but the last spawned Appc
 > Daemon process will remain running.
 You may need to run `appcd stop` or `killall appcd`.

+When running the Appc Daemon with the `gulp watch` task telemetry will be sent using the `development` deployType.

 ### Debugging the Appc Daemon

 To debug the Appc Daemon, you can: